luziferx360/Triggernometry/README.md

 # FFXIV Triggernometry Trigger

-Anyquestion
+Any question
-Twitter : @Calavelas
+- Twitter : @Calavelas
-Discord : Calavelas#8190
+- Discord : Calavelas#8190

 ## The Epic of Alexander Nisi Partner Callout
 - Should works straightaway